Seed Funding Strategy: Segment Investors, Use SAFEs, Negotiate

 SAFE notes (Simple Agreement for Future Equity) have revolutionized the way startups approach seed funding.
 Designed as a straightforward financial instrument, they simplify early-stage negotiations by offering flexibility in terms and valuation caps.
 This adaptability is particularly beneficial for startups aiming to accelerate their funding rounds.

-Strategic Roadmap for a Successful Seed Round
+How Do You Build a Strategic Roadmap for a Seed Round?

 1. Segmenting Investors into Strategic Tranches